-The Board of Directors of Dart Holding Company Ltd.
+The Board of Directors Dart Holding Company Ltd

-We consent to the incorporation by reference in the registration statement (No. 333-186228) on Form S-8 pertaining to the 2012 Share Incentive Plan of Era Group Inc. and registration statement (No. 333-187116) on Form S-8 pertaining to the 2013 Employee Stock Purchase Plan of Era Group Inc. of our audit report dated February 19, 2016, on the consolidated financial statements of Dart Holding Company Ltd., which comprise the consolidated balance sheet as of December 31, 2015, and the related consolidated statements of income (loss) and comprehensive income (loss) stockholders' equity, and cash flows for the year then ended, not included herein, which report is referred to in the Annual Report on Form 10-K of Era Group Inc. for the year ended December 31, 2015.
+We consent to the incorporation by reference in the registration statement No. 333-186228 on Form S-8 pertaining to the 2012 Share Incentive Plan of Era Group Inc. and registration statements No. 333-187116 and No 333-214402 on Form S-8 pertaining to the 2013 Employee Stock Purchase Plan of Era Group Inc. of our report dated February 27, 2017, with respect to the consolidated balance sheets of Dart Holding Company Ltd.as of December 31, 2016 and 2015, and the related consolidated statements of income (loss) and comprehensive income (loss), stockholders' equity and cash flows for each of the years in the two-year period ended December 31, 2016, not included herein, which report appears in the December 31, 2016 annual report on Form 10-K of Era Group Inc.